siyelo/blog/source/_posts/2011-11-03-remote-pair-programming-with-screen.markdown

 comments: true
 categories: Agile Tools
 author: Dalibor Nasevic
+avatar: /images/avatars/dalibor.jpg
+image: /images/artwork/macbook.jpg
+headline: At Siyelo we have 2 distributed teams, one in Cape Town and another one in Skopje.
+Naturally, we had to figure out how to do remote pair programming between the two offices.
 ---

-At Siyelo we have 2 distributed teams, one in Cape Town and another one in Skopje.
-Naturally, we had to figure out how to do remote pair programming between the two offices.
  There are different available options for remote pair-programming (a great summary post available [here](http://evan.tiggerpalace.com/articles/2011/10/17/some-people-call-me-the-remote-pairing-guy-/)).

 In the past, we often used Skype for screen sharing, but the problems with Skype are: